 \subsection{Special Cohen-Macaulay modules}

 Next, we introduce the notion of special CM modules.
-As we will see in Theorem~\ref{cyclic_special}, every non-free special CM module is minimally two generated.
-Thus, special CM modules are opposite to Ulrich modules concerning the number of minimal generators.
-However, they play the crucial role when we characterize the Ulrich modules.
+As we will see in Theorem~\ref{cyclic_special}, every non-free special CM module is minimally two-generated.
+Thus, special CM modules represent the opposite case to Ulrich modules concerning the number of minimal generators.
+However, they will play a crucial role when we characterize Ulrich modules.
 Here, we recall the definition of special CM modules.